East Cornwall · PL30

 Why St Mabyn is its own job.

-Conservation Area covers the village core including the church.
+Cornwall Council's lens on St Mabyn is consistent: conservation Area covers the village core including the church.
 Active parish council with detailed input on edge-of-village schemes.
 For extension specifically, parts of St Mabyn sit within a designated Conservation Area, which means materials, fenestration and roof pitches all need to read sympathetically with the existing streetscape; Cornwall Council's Local Plan applies tighter tests to isolated rural dwellings here, so design rationale and policy fit need to be set out clearly from the outset.
 That's why we treat every St Mabyn project as a PL30-area job first — not a generic Cornwall job with a postcode bolted on.
+The post-war bungalows that dominate St Mabyn (and continue out toward Wadebridge) set the tone for any extension scheme here.

 Planning note